Startups

 AreaMinimum barGoodGreat

-SecuritySSO, RBAC, secrets managementLeast-privilege tool scopesAudit exports + SIEM integration
+SecuritySSO, RBAC, secrets managementLeast-privilege tool scopesAudit exports + SIEM-friendly events

 ControlsFeature flags + kill switchRisk tiers with approvalsPolicy engine + per-tenant rules

-EconomicsToken limits per sessionCPST tracked by workflowAuto-routing by cost/perf targets
+EconomicsSession limits and hard stopsCPST tracked by workflowAuto-routing by cost/latency targets

-If you’re early-stage, don’t overbuild.
-But don’t under-instrument.
-A surprisingly effective rule: ship your first agent only when you can answer, with data, “What did it do?
-Why did it do it?
+If you’re early-stage, don’t build a cathedral.
+Do instrument from day one.
+A useful launch gate is being able to answer, with logs and dashboards: “What happened?
+Why did it happen?
 What did it cost?
-What would have happened if it were wrong?”
-If you can’t answer those four questions, you’re still in prototype territory.
+What would the damage be if it were wrong?”
+If you can’t answer those, you’re still prototyping.

-Most agent launches fail because they ship too broadly, too early.
-The playbook that works is narrow, measurable, and iterative.
-Pick one workflow where (1) the inputs are mostly digital, (2) the tool surface area is limited, and (3) the ROI is obvious.
-Examples that have worked well in the market: customer support ticket triage (draft + classify), sales meeting follow-ups (draft + CRM updates behind approval), and engineering on-call runbooks (read-only diagnostics + suggested commands).
+Most agent launches fail because they go wide before they go deep.
+Start with one workflow where inputs are already digital, the tool surface is small, and ROI is easy to explain.
+The best early wins are narrow: support ticket triage (draft + classify), sales follow-ups (draft + CRM updates behind approval), or on-call runbooks (read-only diagnostics plus suggested commands).

-2. Week 2: Instrument everything.
-Add tracing for prompts, retrieval, and tool calls; track latency and cost.
-Implement a kill switch.
+2. Week 2: Trace everything.
+Add end-to-end traces across prompts, retrieval, and tool calls.
+Track latency and cost.
+Ship a kill switch.

 3. Week 3: Add policy and risk tiers.
-Decide which actions are draft-only, which require confirmation, and which are disallowed.
+Decide what is draft-only, what needs confirmation, and what is disallowed.

-4. Week 4: Ship to a small cohort and measure CPST.
-Start with 5–10 internal users or design partners.
-Review failures weekly; add regression tests.
+4. Week 4: Roll out to a tiny cohort and compute CPST.
+Start with internal users or design partners.
+Review failures weekly.
+Add regression tests before you expand scope.

 // Pseudocode: policy gate before an agent tool call